 A month later, and Samantha reached the inner circle of Amamake Police by providing intel that was instrumental in bringing down a rival’s AT ship—a staggering 130 billion ISK loss.
 “From that point I was no longer just a random pubbie, I was a King Of Lamaa, an Officer of the Amamake PD,” Samantha writes.

 Now that he was in, it was time to begin working on the heist.
 As Tikktokk mentions, the Amamake Police are a tightknit group who trust one another completely.
-As Samantha explains, that bond runs so deep that Amamake Police pilots trade their AT ships around like a “cheap joint.”
+Samantha says its a bond that runs so deep that Amamake Police pilots trade their AT ships around like a “cheap joint.”
 But in order to get an AT ship, protocol required giving one in turn.

 In an email, Samantha tells me that he pretended to save up for several months to afford one, but in actuality had a “trust fund” from a previous scam that he used to purchase a 90 billion ISK Whiptail.
 With an AT frigate to call his own, Samantha’s next move was a stroke of genius.
 “I then did probably the scariest thing I have ever done in my EVE career,” he writes.
 “I traded Tikktokk Tokkzikk my shiny new Whiptail and asked for nothing in return, breaking the trend of mutual trades.”